 What is paw pad hyperkeratosis?

-Hyperkeratosis is relatively easy to prevent, treat, and manage.
+The good news is that hyperkeratosis is relatively easy to prevent, treat, and manage.
 Monitoring your dog’s paws regularly can help catch hyperkeratosis in its early stages before any cracking or bleeding (or worse — infection) happens.

 Common causes of hyperkeratosis